bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Use a running `diff Counter` but count downwards (i.e. we've found an anagram iff `len(diff) == 0`)_

 ---
+- [x] 502.
+IPO (Hard)

+> You are given `n` projects where the `i`th project has a pure profit `profits[i]` and a minimum capital of `capital[i]` is needed to start it.
+Initially, you have `w` capital.
+When you finish a project, you will obtain its pure profit and the profit will be added to your total capital.
+Pick a list of at most `k` distinct projects from given projects to maximize your final capital, and return the final maximized capital.

+_Use priority heap.
+Sort inputs by increasing capital and, at each step, complete a project with with the highest feasible profit_

+---
 - [x] 530.
 Minimum Absolute Difference in BST (Easy)
 > Given the `root` of a Binary Search Tree (BST), return the minimum absolute difference between the values of any two different nodes in the tree.